JasoonS/EM-Token/README.md

 * TO DO: propose a new name for ```transactionId```, so it is not confused with Ethereum transactions
 * TO DO: consider adding roles to the standard
 * TO DO: Check out ERC777 and extend this to comply with it, if appropriate
-* TO DO: add interest payments and out-of-limit penalties